Wierzchuca Nagórna

 Wierzchuca Nagórna is a village in the administrative district of Gmina Drohiczyn, within Siemiatycze County, Podlaskie Voivodeship, in north-eastern Poland.
-It lies approximately 11 km north-west of Drohiczyn, 22 km west of Siemiatycze, and 82 km south-west of the regional capital Białystok.

 According to the 1921 census, the village was inhabited by 334 people, among whom 315 were Roman Catholic, 2 Orthodox, and 17 Mosaic.
 At the same time, 321 inhabitants declared Polish nationality, 1 Belarusian and 12 Jewish.
 There were 50 residential buildings in the village.